Proofread Your Nonfiction Book with These Proofreading Tips for Authors

 Yes, copyeditors look for typos.
 Yes, they fix problems with grammar, spelling, and capitalization and help with formatting.
 But copyediting takes place before the design stage.
 Copyediting is broader: it also involves reworking some of the text and resolving repetitive, inaccurate, or inconsistent words and sentences.

-Proofreaders will not necessarily compare proofs to the pre-design copy.
+Proofreaders will not necessarily compare proofs to the pre-designed copy.
 A cold reading (or blind reading) of the proofs is usually adequate.

 **Some people (mis)use the term “proofreading” when they really mean any last-minute checking of text, at any stage of the writing or publication process.
 You may find these tips useful even if you’re not checking final page proofs or e-book files.